Week-by-week guide to pregnancy

-Here's some incredible, stop-the-press news – your baby is now considered 'viable' which means they could survive if they were born right now and given the right support.
-Obviously an early arrival is not what anybody wants, but it's good to know that your baby would be in with a fighting chance.
+Your baby is now considered "viable" which means they could survive if they were born right now and given the right support.

-You may start to feel really hungry, but you don't actually need to eat any more until the third trimester of your pregnancy – that's from week 28 onwards.
-You're likely to be putting on weight, but don't worry if you can barely see your bump, as every pregnancy is different.
-Your midwife or doctor will tell you if everything's coming along nicely.
-Don't listen to friends, family, and people on the bus telling you that you look too big or too small.
-Chances are, you're just right for you!
+You may start to feel really hungry, there is no need to eat any more until the 3rd trimester of your pregnancy (week 28 onwards).
+You're likely to be putting on weight, but do not worry if you can barely see your bump, as every pregnancy is different.

 Have you had your jabs?

-Have you had a whooping cough jab yet?
+Have you had a whooping cough vaccination yet?
 It's usually offered to pregnant women between 16 and 32 weeks.
-Whooping cough can kill, and it's on the increase, but this free vaccination could protect your baby during the first few weeks of their life.
-It's very safe for you and your baby.
-Have a chat to your midwife or doctor if you haven't already.
+Whooping cough can kill, and it's on the increase.

-Week by week, as your pregnancy progresses, you could be developing strange new symptoms.
-Around now, you could be getting pains around your ribs, back, breasts, bottom, stomach… basically anywhere and everywhere!
-This is partly due to your pregnancy hormones loosing up your ligaments and muscles, and also due to that growing baby of yours pushing onto various parts of your body.
+Week by week, you may be developing various new symptoms.
+Around now, you could be getting pains around your ribs, back, breasts, bottom, stomach, etc. This is partly due to your pregnancy hormones loosening up your ligaments and muscles, and your growing baby pushing on various parts of your body.

 This week, your signs of pregnancy could include: